Der perfekte Elevator Pitch

 In order for your elevator pitch to be successful, you need to combine different disciplines:

-• Business strategy: Ideally, you have a clear strategy, target group and USP for your business.
+• Business strategy: Ideally, you should have a clear idea of your business strategy, target group and USP.

 • Copywriting: Your elevator pitch must be short and to the point, but still contain everything important.